 - 1. Suspicions or allegations of child physical or sexual abuse.
 They are to be reported to the appropriate agency, either law enforcement authorities or social services agency - 2.
 Actual or perceived violations of the USA Hockey and CAHA SafeSport Programs.
 They are to be reported to USA Hockey, CAHA and Local SafeSport Coordinators. - 3.
 Any violations of CAHA policies prohibiting emotional abuse, sexual harassment, bullying, threats and hazing.
-They are to be reported to the appropriate Member and CAHA SafeSport Coordinators.
+The CRHA SafeSport Coordinator will report to the CAHA and USA Hockey SafeSport Coordinators as necessary.

 Any report of misconduct or suspicions of child physical abuse or sexual abuse will be taken seriously and handled appropriately.
-All club members are to take concerns of abuse or misconduct to the GYHA SafeSport Coordinator who will take appropriate action.
-The actions of the SafeSport Coordinator will be documented and shared with the Hockey Director and the Board of Directors.
-A staff member or volunteer may contact law enforcement themselves and then notify the Hockey Director immediately.
+All club members are to take concerns of abuse or misconduct to the CRHA SafeSport Coordinator who will take appropriate action.
+The actions of the SafeSport Coordinator will be documented and shared with the President of Hockey Operations and the Board of Directors.
+A staff member or volunteer may contact law enforcement themselves and then notify the President of Hockey Operations immediately.